 It is mandated that every ten years, the U.S. Census Bureau count all of the people in the United States and Puerto Rico.
 Along with counting the people, the Census Bureau also collects certain economic and social characteristics about everyone.
-For the 2000 Census, most people received a questionnaire of just eight questions.
-Ten percent of U.S. residents received a long form with many more questions about housing, jobs, income and familiar relationships.
 Rather than doing the long form every 10 years, the Census Bureau is now taking an annual American Community Survey which provides an estimated count of many socioeconomic characteristics.
 The questions asked are those that help federal and state agencies carry out the services they provide as mandated by Congress.
 This mandate is a benefit to business owners, social service agencies and others who need demographic information.

 If you are looking for basic demographic information, the source you will want to start with is American FactFinder, a website created and maintained by the U.S. Census Bureau.
 Very quickly, you can pull up a fact sheet on:

 Statistics are given for more than 40 variables and include:

 - Population Characteristics